Anterior prolapse care at Mayo Clinic

 - Experience.
-Mayo Clinic has doctors who specialize in anterior prolapse; they have extra training in pelvic floor disorders and, in many cases, see only people with anterior prolapse.
-As a result, they have extensive expertise in treating this condition, including fixing treatments done elsewhere that have failed.
-Each year, Mayo Clinic doctors care for more than 1,400 people with anterior prolapse.
+Mayo Clinic doctors care for more than 1,400 people with anterior prolapse each year.
+These specialists have extra training in pelvic floor disorders and, in many cases, see only people with anterior prolapse.
+As a result, they have extensive expertise in treating this condition, including repairing treatments done elsewhere.

 - Collaboration.
-Because of their experience and Mayo Clinic's system, Mayo Clinic specialists are able to quickly and efficiently diagnose your problem and offer treatment.
+Mayo Clinic doctors work together closely to diagnose and solve your problems.
 It's not uncommon to have an evaluation one day and corrective surgery the next, if that's what you want.
 If other medical problems are identified in an evaluation, an appointment can be quickly arranged with another doctor who specializes in that condition.

 - Research.
-As a research institution, Mayo Clinic doctors are continually studying how to improve the diagnosis and treatment of anterior prolapse.
-You benefit from those treated previously, and your treatment contributes to knowledge for the future.
+Mayo Clinic doctors are continually studying how to improve the diagnosis and treatment of anterior prolapse.
+You benefit from those treated before you, and your treatment contributes to knowledge for the future.

 Locations, travel and lodging